brianThompsonSFDC/nforce-chatter/README.md

 nforce-chatter
 ======
------| THIS FORK UPDATED TO INCLUDE ABILITY TO @MENTION |-----
+-----| THIS FORK UPDATED TO INCLUDE ABILITY TO @MENTION |----- postFeedItem() and postComment() take the argument variable 'atUser' this is the user object id of the individual you are mentioning.
+It inserts text so no need to redundantly include the @name text.

 **nforce-chatter** is a [Chatter REST  API](http://www.salesforce.com/us/developer/docs/chatterapi/) plugin for [nforce](https://github.com/kevinohara80/nforce).